moritzblum/word_embedding_space_exploration/README.md

 phonetically imitates, resembles, or suggests the sound that they describe.
 Some example words are extracted from this [website](https://www.noisehelp.com/examples-of-onomatopoeia.html).

-The trainings will run on architecture 4 with 134,636 total params.

 |Layer (type)                 |Output Shape              |Param
 |-----------------------------|--------------------------|---------|